AdobeDocs/workfront.en/help/quicksilver/workfront-goals/goal-management/getting-started-with-wf-goals.md

 >
 >When identifying the primary owners, take into consideration that you are setting strategic goals for enterprise outcomes and not personal development goals.

-For information about configuring access to Workfront Goals, see [Requirements to use Adobe Workfront Goals](../../workfront-goals/goal-management/access-needed-for-wf-goals.md).
+For information about configuring access to Workfront Goals, see [Requirements to use Workfront Goals](../../workfront-goals/goal-management/access-needed-for-wf-goals.md).

 ## Workfront Goals objects